zenus/lua-database/README.md

     local DB = DatabaseManager.new()
 ```

-Once the manager instance has been created.
-You may use it like so:

-**Using The Query Builder**

 #Introduction

 The database query builder provides a convenient, fluent interface to creating and running database queries.
 It can be used to perform most database operations in your application.

-#Retrieving Results

 Retrieving All Rows From A Table